steenharsted/mocapr/README.md

 animation and on the left side in the movement animation, this is intentional but might change in future versions*.
-Lets explore the difference between the two types of projections by looking at a movement that is not unidrectional.
+Lets explore the difference between the two types of projections by looking at a movement that is not unidirectional.

 ``` r
 gait %>%